iluvcapra/ucs-community/docs/ucs_file_naming_convention.rst

 ``VendorCategory`` is an optional head extension to the ``FXName`` block.
 It is defined as the first block of text immediately after the first \_, and up to the very next \-.
-It is meant as an optional library specific category definable by a vendor to organize a library internally.
+It is meant as an optional, library-specific category definable by a vendor to organize a library internally.
 As many libraries already have some logical category system in place, this block is meant as a way to preserve that information for vendors when adapting a library to the UCS